 Students must attend a minimum of 10 scientific seminars.
 Appropriate seminars are those offered by the Department of Biology, the Department of Chemistry, the Department of Physics and Astronomy, the Neuroscience Program, and/or seminars presented as part of the Distinguished Scientist Lecture Series.
-Pass/Fail.
+(Same as CHEM 3000) Pass/Fail.